Ray-Hsueh/Ballsdex-Rays-Packages/README.md

 2. Use the bot commands to verify the custom functionality is working as expected.

 By following these steps, you can successfully add and use the custom package in BallsDex.

+*All files have only been tested in version 2.26.2 and may have errors due to translation issues.
+The English version of the code you are looking at may not work because it has never been run on my bot.
+You can fix the error and open a PR or contact me to see if there is a way to fix it.*